TUSAIL/pfmFOAM-magnificationLens/README.md

 > This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com, and owner of the OPENFOAM®  and OpenCFD®  trade marks.

 ## Features
-This solver is capable of coupling TFM with CFD-DEM in a specified region.
-It is possible to choose between one-way coupling and two-way coupling between TFM and CFD-DEM.
+This solver is capable of coupling Two-Fluid Model with CFD-DEM in a specified region.
+It is possible to choose between one-way coupling and two-way coupling between Two-Fluid Model and CFD-DEM.
-In case of using two-way coupling methodology user can choose between mass and momentum coupling or solely momentum coupling between TFM and CFD-DEM.
-The TFM solver is based on "twoPhaseEulerTurbFoam" and the CFD-DEM simulations are based on CFDEMcoupling and LIGGGHTS developed by Department of Particulate Flow Modelling at Johannes Kepler University in Linz, Austria.
+In case of using two-way coupling methodology user can choose between mass and momentum coupling or solely momentum coupling between Two-Fluid Model and CFD-DEM.
+The Two-Fluid Model solver is based on "twoPhaseEulerTurbFoam" and the CFD-DEM simulations are based on CFDEMcoupling and LIGGGHTS developed by Department of Particulate Flow Modelling at Johannes Kepler University in Linz, Austria.

 ## How to cite